Sachittarway/FSAD-Employee-Management-System/README.md

 - Review and approve resource requests from team members

 ### Admin Module:
-- Manage employee profiles with full CRUD (Create, Read, Update, Delete) capabilities
+- Manage employee profiles with full Create and Read capabilities
 - Assign roles to employees
 - Manage departments and associate projects with departments